manojxshrestha/c-programming/README.md

 }
 ```

-**14.Program to check whether a year is a leap year or not using conditional operator:**
+**14. Program to check whether a year is a leap year or not using conditional operator:**

 ```
 #include <stdio.h>